chaitanya-vanapamala/eda_traffic_violation_usa/README.md

 ```
 The dataset is having 35 columns and over 1 million observations.

-The Following table summarises the data that eah column stores.
+The Following table summarises the data that each column stores.

 | # | Column Name | Description |
 | ---- | ----------- | ----------- |